uploadcare/uploadcare-ruby/api_examples/README.md

 Verification:

-- Verified against a real Uploadcare demo account on `2026-08-07`
+- The endpoint suite was verified against a real Uploadcare demo account on `2026-08-07`.
+- Run changed examples against a disposable project before release; they create and remove temporary resources.

 ## REST API 0.7